godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

     mat3 m3 = mat3(vec3(1.0, 0.0, 0.0), vec3(0.0, 1.0, 0.0), vec3(0.0, 0.0, 1.0));
     mat4 identity = mat4(1.0);

-Matrices can also been built from a matrix of another dimension.
+Matrices can also be built from a matrix of another dimension.
 There are two rules :
 If a larger matrix is constructed from a smaller matrix, the additional rows and columns are set to the values they would have in an identity matrix.
 If a smaller matrix is constructed